 UTC+1, Central European Time (CET), Mitteleuropäische Zeit (MEZ)

-Daylight Saving Time (Sommerzeit): Germany and all of the EU nations observe Daylight Saving Time from Sun., 27 Oct. to Sun., 3 Nov.
-2013.
+Daylight Saving Time (Sommerzeit): Germany and all of the EU nations observe Daylight Saving Time from the last Sunday in March until the first Sunday in November.

 - Ethnicity: German 81%, Other Europeans 7%, Turkish 4%, Asian 2%, Black African 1%, Others 5%